LunarWatcher/lunarwatcher.github.io/content/posts/2022-06-12-fun-with-ssh.md

 Windows' UI does _not_ like the password protected private key, and neither do any of the other GUIs; neither sirikali nor sshfs-win-manager work with password-protected private keys.

 Password-protecting might be the reason it's a bit annoying on Linux as well, admittedly, but it's so much more convenient to work with, at least for my relatively limited use at the moment.
 The command isn't a clusterfuck anyway.

+How extensively Windows can be used in an SSH-centric system is unclear at the moment.
+It barely supports the basics at the time of writing.
+Consequently, I wouldn't recommend going full SSH if you plan on having any Windows computers actively using it.

 ## Closing words